 Conformity: The manufacturer declares that the product meets all relevant EU legislation.

-What does the UN 38.3 certification entail?
+What does UN 38.3 certification involve?

-What fire safety standards apply to home batteries?
+Which fire safety standards apply to home batteries?

 Fire safety is crucial in energy storage.
 Good home batteries comply with additional standards, such as: